Mental Health Support

 Depression interventions require a different posture than substance interventions.
 The focus is connection over consequences.
 Our specialists guide your family in language and tone that lowers shame, raises hope, and opens the door to treatment.

 We assess for suicide risk, co-occurring substance use, and underlying medical issues.
-From there we recommend the right level of care — outpatient psychiatry, intensive outpatient programs, partial hospitalisation, or residential treatment for severe or treatment-resistant cases.
+From there we recommend the right level of care — outpatient psychiatry, intensive outpatient programs, partial hospitalization, or residential treatment for severe or treatment-resistant cases.

 Critically, we stay engaged after the intervention.
 Recovery from depression is rarely linear, and the family system needs ongoing support to hold healthy boundaries while still showing up with love.